 Well, not exactly.

-Research reveals the continuous increase in the number of content produced results in decreaing average engagement in terms of social share:
+Research reveals the continuous increase in the number of content produced results in decreasing average engagement in terms of social share:

 What does this trend tell us, you ask?